learn-co-curriculum/phase-3-badges-and-schedules/TUTORIAL.md

 # Badges and Schedules

-## Objectives

-1. Utilize iteration
-2. Define methods that use iteration and control the return values of those methods
-3. Define methods that call other methods

 ## Instructions

 In this lab you'll be learning how to iterate through an array and output the results in different ways.
 Your code will go in the `conference_badges.rb` file and you can run the test suite using the `rspec` command.